tairenfd/audiodotturn/README.rst

 .. image:: https://img.shields.io/pypi/v/audiodotturn.svg
     :target: https://pypi.org/project/audiodotturn/

-If you’re tired of your audio files being a complete mess with poorly formatted names and missing metadata this might be your solution.
+If you're tired of your audio files being a complete mess with poorly formatted names and missing metadata this might be your solution.

 Using audiodotturn you can quickly and easily organize your entire audio